February 10–May 7, 2017

 Join the monks as they walk from the Frist Center to the Cumberland River via Broadway.
 At the water’s edge, the monks will chant and then pour half of the sand into the water, dispersing the healing energies of the mandala throughout the world.
 The remaining sand from the mandala will be presented to the Frist Center’s Community Partners.
 The ceremony at the river will last approximately 15 minutes.

-In the event of rain, the procession to the Cumberland River will be cancelled.
+**In the event of rain or other extenuating circumstances, the procession to the Cumberland River will be cancelled.
 Please check this website for the status of this event.

 Family Day Parade Directions and FAQ